HC.SVNT.DRACONES

 Lulu snapped her hands behind her back.

-The midwife cut loose with a low moan as the cowled head of the first-born pressed into view.
+The midwife cut loose with a low moan as the cauled head of the first-born pressed into view.

-Her cry rose sharply as the blood-streaked visage contorted itself into a rictus of teeth and gums.
-It built to a crescendo as the monster slithered out of the womb and clambered up her arm still trailing its umbilical tether.
-And it might have reached a new plateau when that appalling mouth started rooting for her breast.
+Her cry rose sharply as the blood-streaked visage contorted itself in a rictus of teeth and gums.
+It built to a crescendo as the monster slithered out of the womb and clambered up her arm still trailing its umbilical tether, and it might have reached a new plateau when that appalling mouth started rooting for her breast.
 But the midwife had already blown out her lungs by then and never took another breath.

 Lulu whispered: unseen in the ensuing turmoil was the second-born, a tiny, placid twin, nestling serenely in his mother's gore.

 If his Highness was slow to appreciate the gravity of this situation it was only because he had chosen that week to holiday at the seashore.
-Upon receiving word, however, he immediately gathered up his retinue and decamped (not quite as tanned as he might have been), and without ever laying eyes on the monstrosity declared all speculation about the birth a crime.
+On receiving word, however, he immediately gathered up his entourage and decamped (not quite as tanned as he might have been), and without ever laying eyes on the monstrosity declared all speculation about the birth a crime.

-This, of course, served only to encourage the whispers—which were otherwise as little susceptible to royal proclamation as the frenzied howls that still rattled the late queen's private chambers—
+Now this served only to encourage the whispers—which otherwise were as little susceptible to royal proclamation as the frenzied howls that still rattled the late queen’s private chambers—

 Player whispered something into Dolly's ear and she pushed him away with a great show of disgust.

-His Royal Highness would never stoop to refute such empty prattle directly.
-But a fine-looking infant was there for all to see at the mournful services for his mother.
+His Royal Highness would never stoop to refute the empty prattle directly.
+But a fine-looking infant was on full display at the services for his mother.
 These were delayed longer than decency should have allowed—and the closed casket left many feeling cheated of a last glimpse at a popular royal.
 But even the few who still clung to the notion that the child was a changeling had to grant his uncanny resemblance to the late queen.

-In his own defence, he added that it wasn't for the Deputy Chief to contemplate the old hag's plans with that abomination—his only concern was for discretion, and the old hag had proven to be a past master at that.
+He simply pointed out the obvious: it wasn’t for the Deputy Chief to contemplate the old hag’s plans for that abomination—his only concern was for discretion, and the old hag had proven herself a past master at that.

 Asperger & Co. appeared thoroughly confused.

-Lulu was in a world of her own.
+Lulu had drifted deep into a world of her own.

 She struggled to find the words.